sensible-hq/sensible-api-js/README.md

 ### Classification results

 Get results from this method by calling the Wait For method.
-For the schema for the results of a classification request , see [Classify document by type (sync)](https://docs.sensible.so/reference/classify-document-sync) and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.
+For the classification results schema, see [Classify document by type (sync)](https://docs.sensible.so/reference/classify-document-sync) and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.